CJDevWorks/cpp-notes/smart-pointers/shared-ptr.md

 ```

 * `shared_ptr`s may seem expensive with dynamically allocated control-blcoks, arbitrarily large deleters and allocators, virtual function machinery (inside the control-block) and atomic reference-count manipulation, but if you cannot rely on `std::unique_ptr`, they are still worth it in most cases (no special deleters, allocaters etc.)

+- default constructor is constexpr, static shared_ptrs are initialized as part of static non-local initialization, before any dynamic non-local initialization begins.
+This makes it safe to use a shared_ptr in a constructor of any static object.
+This would enable static initialization for shared_ptr variables, eliminating another unfair advantage of raw pointers.